IVF is a team effort that can help make the dream of parenthood come true

 You may have already completed most of the required testing with your initial fertility evaluation.
 Your nurse will let you know if anything else needs to be done before beginning IVF.
 The doctors at our Dallas-Fort Worth fertility center may order the following tests.

-- If you have had a hysterosalpingogram (HSG), your fertility specialist will want to review the results to rule out the possibility that you have a hydrosalpinx.
+- If you have had a hysterosalpingogram (HSG), your doctor will review the results to rule out the possibility that you have a hydrosalpinx.

-- Your husband will have a semen analysis to assess the concentration, motility and morphology, and a semen culture to check for the presence of bacteria.
+- Your partner will have a semen analysis to assess his sperm concentration, motility and morphology, and a semen culture to check for the presence of bacteria.

-- Your uterine cavity will be evaluated by Saline Infusion Sonohysterogram (SHG, or SIS) to make sure there are no abnormalities such as uterine polyps or fibroids, which may interfere with implantation.
+- Your uterine cavity will be evaluated by saline infusion sonohysterogram (SHG, or SIS).
+This test can help identify abnormalities such as uterine polyps or fibroids, which may interfere with implantation.

-- A trial transfer will be performed at the time of the SIS to measure the depth of the uterine cavity so that the embryos can be transferred into a predetermined location within the cavity during the actual IVF cycle.
+- Our team will perform a trial transfer at the time of the SIS to measure the depth of the uterine cavity.
+This will help determine where the embryo will be transferred during the actual cycle.

-- Blood tests for you and your husband.
+- Your doctor will order blood tests for you and your partner.